heshdotcc/wormhole-vaa-observer/microservices/backend/README.md

 # Wormhole VAA Observer Backend

+*Spoiler Alert: This is a work in progress, see API Usage section to explore capabilities.*

 A Rust-based backend that integrates both Wormhole Scan via REST and Spy via gRPC.

 ## Overview